tanishk15sharma/reactmovies.app/README.md

 # reactmovies.app
 Created with CodeSandbox
-This is made for users to choose good movies to watch . it has 5 genre ,depending on users choice he/she can select it and enjoy :)
+This is made for users to choose good movies to watch . it has 5 genre ,depending on users choice he/she can select it using rating  and enjoy :)